saucecontrol/PhotoSauce/doc/main.md

 ### Tiff

 Uncompressed 24-bit or 32-bit TIFF, depending on whether or not the input image contains an alpha channel.

+## ColorProfileMode

+An enumeration for indicating how embedded [ICC Color Profiles](https://en.wikipedia.org/wiki/ICC_profile) are handled.

+### Normalize

+Convert the input image to the [sRGB color space](https://en.wikipedia.org/wiki/SRGB) during processing.
+Output an untagged sRGB image.

+### NormalizeAndEmbed

+Convert the input image to the sRGB color space during processing.
+Embed a [compact sRGB profile](https://github.com/saucecontrol/Compact-ICC-Profiles) in the output.
+This option ensures maximum compatibility with web browsers and other software but results slightly larger (+456 bytes) output files.

+### Preserve

+Preserve the input image color space during processing.
+Embed the ICC profile in the output image.
+If the output format does not support embedded profiles, it will be discarded.
+Use this option only if the output format and viewing software support color management.

+### Ignore

+Ignore any embedded profiles and treat the image as sRGB data.
+Do not tag the output image.
+This option may result in significant changes to output color and should only be used if the embedded profile is known to be incorrect.

+## OrientationMode

+An enumeration for indicating how [Exif Orientation](https://magnushoff.com/jpeg-orientation.html) is handled.

+### Normalize

+Correct the image orientation according to the Exif tag on load.
+Save the output in normal orientation.
+This option ensures maximum compatibility with viewer software.

+### Preserve

+Preserve the orientation of the input image and tag the output image to reflect the orientation.
+If the output format does not support orientation tagging, it will be discarded.
+Use this option only if the output format and viewing software support orientation correction.

+### Ignore

+Ignore any orientation tag and treat the image as if its stored orientation is normal.
+Do not tag the output image.
+This option should only be used if the Exif orientation of the input image is known to be incorrect.

 ## UnsharpMaskSettings